tHarvey303/synthesizer/docs/source/getting_started/installation.rst

 Downloading grids
 #################

-Once you've installed the code, you're almost ready to get started with Synthesizer.
+Once you've installed the code, you're almost ready to get started with synthesizer.
 The last step is to download a *grid* file, described in the next section.